Simucube/simucube-docs.github.io/docs/Accessories/SC2Adapter.md

 ![](assets/SC2AdapterStep3.svg){width=650}

 !!!
 Info
-	- Use the three (3) supplied countersunk M5 screws with a 3mm hex key to secure the quick release to the adapter plate.
+	- Use the three (3) supplied countersunk M5 screws with a 3mm hex key to secure the quick release to the adapter plate (sufficient torque ~5Nm).

 ## Installation option 2